andyzhangstat/SLSVD/README.md

 ## Project Summary

-We implement linear regression using the coordinate descent (CD) algorithm in this Python package.
-For additional details about the [coordinate descent (CD) algorithm](https://en.wikipedia.org/wiki/Coordinate_descent), please refer to the link.
+We implement sparse logistic SVD (SLSVD) using the Majorization-Minimization (MM) algorithms in this Python package.

-Our package consists of three major components:
+Our package consists of two major components:

 1. Simulated data generation
-2. Coordinate descent algorithm
-3. Visualization of data and the fitted linear regression
+2. sparse logistic SVD

 ## Functions